 Safeguarding Team

-Castle Mead has a team of eleven Designated Safeguarding Leads (DSL) and they can be contacted at the academy by email or by telephoning 0116 214 3150.
+Castle Mead has a team of Designated Safeguarding Leads (DSL) and they can be contacted at the academy by email or by telephoning 0116 214 3150.

 Ms M Rueben – Vice Principal, Behaviour [email protected] (Lead DSL)